DanielPikilidis/Greek-Courier-Tracker-Bot/README.md

   - CourierCenter
   - DHL
   - EasyMail
-  - Elta
+  - ELTA Courier
-  - Skroutz
+  - Skroutz Last Mile
-  - Speedex
+  - Speedex Courier

-Working on adding Geniki (I need tracking ids)
+  - Geniki Taxydromiki

 ## Installation
 For any method you will need an api key from discord (https://discord.com/developers/docs/intro) and one from DHL (https://developer.dhl.com/).
+(Both are free)

 ### Local: